Code-the-Dream-School/school-pages/src/pages/rails/back-end-section-3.md

 ---
 layout: "../../layouts/genericMarkdownFile.astro"
-title: Back End Lesson 2.1; Ruby Collections
+title: "Back End Lesson 2.1: Ruby Collections"
-description: imported from WordPress, Back End Lesson 2.1: Ruby Collections
+description: "imported from WordPress,Back End Lesson 2.1: Ruby Collections"
 ---

-# # Back End Lesson 2.1: Ruby Collections
+# Back End Lesson 2.1: Ruby Collections

 Welcome to Lesson 3 of the Ruby on Rails Back End Class.
 In this unit, we will learn: